Calisto-Mathias/Harmony-Flow/README.md

       2. **Front-End Implementation:** As stated multiple times before, malicious intent has not been assumed for this project as of now.
 This is merely a safeguard that can easily be integrated into a front end application through the use of interceptors.
    4. `/auth/logout` is used to perform a simple logout of the user from the application.
 As JWT based authentication has been used, the logout function is relatively very simple as we can simply just set the refresh Token in the database to a null value while simultaneously clearing the context state in the ReactJS front-end that stores the access Token.
 In this way, the end-user cannot generate any other refresh tokens without going through the login page, hence achieving the logout functionality :)

+## External Packages Used

+In order to bring about some standard functionalities in the back-end and front-end of the application, certain pre-built packages have been used to bring about speedy development.
+These include:

+- Morgan: Morgan is a logging software that monitors requests and responses received and sent by the back-end server.
+It also contains useful information such as the status codes that were sent out as well as the byte-size of the response.
+- Helmet: Helmet is used to secure HTTP responses sent out by the back-end.
+- Cors: The cors package is used in order to enable Cross-Origin Resource Requests in order to allow the front-end and the back-end to interact.

 ## References

 MongoDB and Mongoose: https://mongoosejs.com